Fluid Mechanics Laboratory and Wind Tunnel - Department of Energy and Process Engineering (EPT)

 The Large-Scale Wind Tunnel at NTNU is the largest wind tunnel of its kind in Norway.
 It is primarily used for research.
 Some past studies have focused on measurements of the flow around model wind turbines, aerodynamics of airfoils, bridge aerodynamics and fundamental turbulence measurements.
-The wind tunnel is also used for teaching, particularly in the courses TEP4175 Wind Turbine Design and TEP4160 Aerodynamics.
+The wind tunnel is also used for teaching, particularly in the courses TEP4175 Wind Turbine Design, TEP4160 Aerodynamics and TEP4112 Turbulent Flows.

 - Test-section dimensions: 2.7 m x 1.8 m x 11.1 m (width x height x length)

 - Maximum velocity: 22 m/s (80 km/h)

 - Special features: 6 component force balance, 3 axis traverse, forced vibration rig, active grid

 - Sample publications: Aliferis et al. (2019), Li & Hearst (2021), Jooss et al. (2022) and Kildal et al. (2023)